 - Rinse your mouth out.

-- Clean the Invisalign aligners before putting them back in your mouth.
+- Clean the aligners before putting them back in your mouth.

 More information on how to clean your aligners can be found here.

 Failing to take proper care of your aligners and your oral hygiene could contribute to the development of cavities.
-But, the Invisalign treatment itself will not cause the cavities.
+But, the aligner treatment itself will not cause the cavities.
 It all comes down to proper care.
-Don’t forget that in most cases – the Invisalign treatment itself will make your smile straighter and easier to clean.
+Don’t forget that in most cases – the aligner treatment itself will make your smile straighter and easier to clean.

 See your General Dentist Regularly – as well as your Orthodontist

-Choosing a specialist orthodontist for your Invisalign is wise.
+Choosing a specialist orthodontist for your treatment is wise.
 Only a specialist with years of additional training can ensure that you get the best result possible.
 The same goes for cavity-protection: your dentist is the expert in ensuring that all other aspects of your oral health are monitored and maintained.
-Does Invisalign lead to cavities?
-With regular hygiene and dental checkup visits, there is no need to be concerned about tooth decay during your Invisalign treatment.
+Does treatment with aligners like Invisalign lead to cavities?
+With regular hygiene and dental checkup visits, there is no need to be concerned about tooth decay during your treatment.

-Want to find out more about Invisalign and if it is right for you?
-Book a free Invisalign assessment.
+Want to find out more about aligners like Invisalign and find out if it could be right for you?
+Book a free Invisalign assessment*.

-(*Terms and conditions: Information to establish if Invisalign is suitable for you.
+(*Terms and conditions: Information to establish if aligners like Invisalign are suitable for you.
 Includes clinical photos but not radiographs.
-No further appointments made if this appointment is missed).
+No further free appointments made if this appointment is missed).